spboyer/angular-aspnetcore-workshop/docs/Labs/1-Create-Angular-WebAPI-Project.md

 ## A quick look at the Values Controller

-First, open the `Controllers` controller and take a quick look at the `ValuesController`.
+First, open the `Controllers` folder and take a quick look at the `ValuesController`.
 You'll see simple functions that correspond to HTTP verbs.
 You'll see the output of this controller in a bit, but first we'll build our own API controller for the `Speakers` model class.

 ## Scaffolding an API Controller